-What’s better than an ice-cold beer during the heat of summer?
+What’s better than an ice-cold beer?
 A beer made partially of ice, of course.
 Put on your best trunks and ready your coozies, it’s beer slushie season.

 But before you simply combine a pint and some ice in a blender and push pulse, let’s discuss the optimal approach.
 After all, we’re not in the business of diluting a good beer simply in the name of coldness.
 There’s a method to this madness, and some context to boot.

 While Americans have long sung the praises of ice-cold beer, the beer slushie was actually devised elsewhere.
 Exceptional culinary minds in Thailand brought the drink to life, the perfect complement for muggy weather and spicy cuisine.
 Also dubbed a jelly beer, these unbelievably cold brews benefit from a special container full of ice and salt.
 The beers are kept in motion by a subtle motor (so they don’t fully freeze) and when they’re cracked, they spill from the bottle at below 30 degrees with a slushie-like texture.
 Folks who have dined at places like Uncle Boons in NYC or Pok Pok (RIP) in Portland have likely witnessed and enjoyed such beers.

 If you want to invest in a high-tech contraption that will make you a jelly beer, go for it.
 Yet, you can achieve just about the same quality through a pretty simple DIY method that requires very little extra gear or knowhow.